idea42co/NetCoreTemplates/Content/idea42authreact/README.md

 # `dotnet new authreactjs`

-Creates a combo application that implements the ReactJS and the AuthAPI together as one application.
+Creates a combo application that implements the ReactJS template and the AuthAPI template together as one application.
 This application will run on its own without having a seperate API.
 Use this to rapidly prototype applications without needing to have a seperate API.

 This template includes a simple login page and necessary ReactJS components, managers and service implementations to handle authentication.
 Note that even though Authentication is handled in ReactJS, ALWAYS PUT SAFEGUARDS IN YOUR API!